 Gelponics improves a plant’s moisture-holding capacity and stabilises this moisture for a better yield.
 It also helps to increase the carbon and nitrogen content of the soil.

-Gelponics is made from renewable and eco-friendly materials, making it a sustainable alternative to peat, coco coir and Rockwool.
+Gelponics is made from renewable and eco-friendly materials, making it a sustainable alternative to peat, coco coir and stone wool.

 If you have any questions or comments about our work, please contact us via phone or email.